Young children need to go to the doctor or nurse for a “well-child visit” 7 times between the ages of 1 and 4.

 - Point to different body parts when asked (“Point to your nose.”)

-- Play simple games, like tag, with other kids
+- Play simple games with other kids, like tag

 - Brush their teeth with help